 H6 – Snap / Crackle / Pop

-H7 – This is the Weaverham Trust category and will be TBA at the moment.
+H7 – This is the Weaverham Trust category and for 2018 is entitled “Village Life”

 This week saw the first committee meeting of the 2017 show and the first order of business was to decide the photographic categories.
 They’ll be properly “classed up” in the next few months, but for now, they are….